top of page

 • All students with undocumented follow-up from the previous school year

-Why is it important to have your child’s vision and hearing screened at school?
+Why is it important to have your child’s vision and hearing, speech and communication screened at school?

 • To identify if your child has vision problems or might be at risk for vision problems.